jghelani-hl/docker-demo-hl/README.md

 Let's open another terminal and run `docker ps` to see the running containers.
 You will see that the container is running.
 Now let’s stop the container by running `docker stop demo-node-app`.
 You can also stop a container by using the `CONTAINER ID` instead of the name.
 You don't have to type out the whole ID; you can just type the first few characters of the ID and docker will stop the container for you.
 If you run `docker ps` again, you will see that the container is no longer running.
 If you run `docker ps -a`, you will see that the container is still there, but it’s in an exited state.
 If you want to remove the container, you can run `docker rm demo-node-app`.
 If you run `docker ps -a` again, you will see that the container is no longer there.

 To see a list of all the images that you have built, you can run `docker images`.
 If you want to remove the image you just built, you can run `docker rmi demo-node:latest`.
+You can also remove multiple images by adding multiple image names to the `docker rmi` command.
 If you run `docker images`, you will see that the image is no longer there.
-You can also remove multiple images by adding multiple image names to the `docker rmi` command.

 ## Environment Variables for Docker Build and Run

 Great!
 We have seen how to build images and run containers.
 But what if you want to set environment variables for your images and containers?
 This is where environment variables come in.
 Environment variables allow you to set environment variables for your images and containers.
 This is useful when you want to set environment variables for things such as dev versus prod endpoints, or application credentials for different environments.
 You can set environment variables for your images and containers using the `ENV` instruction in the `Dockerfile` like you saw before or the `-e` flag in the `docker run` command.

-Let’s say you have a node application that connects to a MongoDB database.
-You want to run the node app in a container and set the MongoDB connection string as an environment variable.
-You can set the environment variable in the `Dockerfile` using the `ENV` instruction or in the `docker run` command using the `-e` flag.

 ## Docker Network